 signs which, when activated, display recommended alternate route

-guidance to help drivers avoid congestion.
-Some areas employ
+guidance to help drivers avoid incidents or congestion.
+Some

 "substitutive routing" where the destinations shown on the standard

 blue guide signs are changed using mechanical panels to re-route

 traffic onto different routes.
 In other areas, "additive

 is utilized.
 In this case, the regular blue guide signs are

 static, but additional white signs with changeable panels and the big

 orange "alternate route" arrow symbol are used.
 The arrow